KDE/digikam-doc/image_editor/colors_tools.rst

 .. _color_cm:

-Color Space Convertor
+Color Space Converter
 ---------------------

-The digiKam **Color Space Convertor** tool allows you to convert an image from one color space to another.
+The digiKam **Color Space Converter** tool allows you to convert an image from one color space to another.
 You can also use it to assign a color profile to an image.
 For detailed instructions on the use of color profiles, please refer to the :ref:`Color Management <color_management>` and :ref:`Color Management Settings <cm_settings>` sections of the manual.

 .. figure:: images/editor_profile_converter.webp
     :alt:
     :align: center

-    The Image Editor Color Space Convertor Tool
+    The Image Editor Color Space Converter Tool

 .. _color_auto: